 Free Groceries for Low-Income Families.
 Low-income families sometimes find it difficult to feed their families properly.
-Thankfully, there are plenty of programs that offer food assistance.
+Thankfully, there are plenty of programs that offer free food assistance.
 These organizations usually go by the Federal Government Poverty standards to determine who is eligible for assistance.
 When you qualify, you can get things like SNAP, WIC, vouchers for produce, and more.
 Let’s see how you can get help.

 What Are Government And Non-profit Food Assistance Programs?

 Some of the most common programs include SNAP, Meals on Wheels, free meals for students, etc. They are designed to meet the nutritional requirements of low-income families and eradicate hunger.
 These programs also support the unemployed, children, seniors, and disabled individuals.

 15 Government and Non-profit Programs that Give Free Groceries to Low-Income Families

 1. What is the ‘Why Hunger National Hunger Hotline?’

 If you need help with free groceries can contact WhyHunger to get referrals to the local pantries run by charities and other programs.
 All the detailed information, including the eligibility criteria, applications, address, and contact number, is provided to the needy.
 Anyone who dials at this Hotline is provided with information regarding various food assistance programs such as SNAP, free meals, etc. Locate food pantries near you.

 2. Feeding America

 Feeding America is a resource to help you locate food banks and pantries in your community.
 The U.S. is a great country, yet there are many families that don’t have enough to eat.
 However, since the corona, pandemic more than 50 million people are not sure how they can manage.
 Many families live in food deserts where there is not one major supermart in the area.
 If you are looking for a food bank or pantry that can supplement your grocery plan, go to Feeding America’s website for help.